- Who We Are

 - News & Events

-After outlining the main threats to businesses' electronic data, Ahearn and three other experts detailed the best practices companies can follow to protect their corporate secrets and their customers' information.
+Digits LLC's CEO and cofounder, Michael McCartney, and three other experts outlined the main threats to businesses' electronic data as well as detailed the best practices companies can follow to protect their corporate secrets and their customers' information.

-McCartney also urged employers to make sure they know what their workers are doing on the company's computer network and company-owned desktops, laptops and smart-phones, even if this requires periodic forensic inspections.
+McCartney also advocated to employers to make sure they know exactly what employees are doing on the company's computer network and company owned desktops, laptops, and smart-phones, even if periodic forensic inspections are required.